The strong environmental dependence of black hole scaling relations: Introduction

-A powerful way to test models of black hole growth is by examining how their scaling relations change in different environments.
-It has been known for some time that satellite galaxies, or more generally galaxies in dense environments, tend to be passive, spheroidal and lacking in gas \citep{dressler80, HGC_84, postman, balogh_cnoc1, blanton05, poggianti, wilmanS0, Bamford_zoo, Peng10, mcgee_11, wetzel}.
-It is now clear that galaxies being accreted into dense environments must halt their star formation and alter their morphology.
-Although the exact physical mechanism responsible is not known, it seems to be related to the gas stripping that a satellite undergoes as it encounters the hot medium within groups and clusters \citep{gunn, adabi, Quilis_S0, mccarthy, bahe}.
-The morphological transformation associated with becoming a satellite galaxy is especially important for the black hole scaling relations because it may provide a new channel to the formation of bulges and early type galaxies.
-Unfortunately, how satellite galaxies transform from spirals to early types is a matter of some disagreement in the literature.
-It has been suggested that the bulges of satellite early types are too large to come from spiral galaxies without some additional bulge growth \citep{christlein04, Bekki_bulge, lackner_gunn}.
+The morphological transformation associated with being accreted into a dense environment is especially important for the black hole scaling relations because it may provide a new channel to the formation of bulges and early type galaxies.
+Unfortunately, how galaxies transform from spirals to early types is a matter of some disagreement in the literature.
+It has been suggested that the bulges of early types are too large to come from spiral galaxies without some additional bulge growth \citep{christlein04, Bekki_bulge, lackner_gunn}.
 However, large samples of resolved color profiles are compatible with a gentle fading of disks and the revealing of their prexisting bulges \citep{weinmann_faded, hudson_faded}.
-Either way, this unique route of galaxy evolution occurs only in satellites and thus is a powerful testbed for the nature of black hole scaling relations.
+Either way, this unique route of galaxy evolution is directly related to dense enviroments and thus is a powerful testbed for the nature of black hole scaling relations.